 Understanding the difference between ETFs and Stocks

+Stocks and ETFs are the most popular investments in the financial markets.
 Stocks, often known as equities, are publicly traded company shares.
 Owning shares of a stock is the equivalent of owning a little piece of a company.
 A company may sell stock to raise funds for a variety of reasons.
 Some stocks allow shareholders to vote at shareholder meetings.
 Some equities pay dividends, which are a portion of the company’s profits paid to shareholders.